wics-uw/website/content/W2015/W15-blog-holly.md

 In addition to achieving career goals during co-op, Holly is grateful for being able to travel and meet new people.
 She enjoys working at companies with many interns.
-Last term, she had a blast working with her close friend Jackie Baek in Venice Beach.
+Last term, she had a blast working with her close friend Jackie in Venice Beach.

 Jackie spent an entire term convincing Holly to join her in the same co-op